 - 2 tablespoons vegetable, canola, or peanut oil

 In a small bowl combine the ground white pepper powder, soy sauce, salt, cornstarch, sesame oil, and water together.
-Mix well and add the minced garlic (see note above).
+Mix well and add the minced garlic (see note).
 Set aside.

 Bring a large pot of water to boil.
 Add the chopped choy sum and cook until bright green, about 40 seconds.
 Drain well.